 Grapes are harvested late in the fall, just before the first frost.
 You can pick some early for use at the table.
 Place a bowl of fresh grapes on the kitchen counter and they won’t stay there for long!

-Making raisins?
-If you want to give it a try, pick some ripe grapes, wash and remove them from the stem.
+Are you growing to make raisins?
+We certainly hope you devote some of bountiful harvest to drying them to make raisins.
+So, if you want to give it a try, pick some ripe grapes, wash and remove them from the stem.
 It needs to be a seedless variety.
 Lay them out on a pan, a screen, a plate, or on paper.
 We recommend using a screen.
 Allow them to dry in the sun with plenty of air circulation.
 If you dry them outdoors, watch for critters.
 Bring them in at night, or when rain is forecasted.

 Creating ice wine is a long and expensive process.
 But, the end product is a delicious, premier wine with intense flavor.
 Canada is the largest producer of ice wine. his is largely because of the cold climate.
 However, it is also made in the colder, more northerly areas of the United States and some European countries.

 Harvesting grapes for ice wine usually begins between December and February, depending upon weather conditions in the field.
 Temperatures below freezing are necessary to freeze the water content in the grapes.
 Then, picking begins when the overnight temperatures fall to 19°F for three or four nights in a row.
 The cold job of picking the grapes is usually done by hand.
-It’s a labor-intensive job.
+Without a doubt, it’s a labor-intensive job.

 The pressing process leaves most of the frozen water content behind.
 The remaining juice is sweet and highly concentrated.
 It is only about 10% to 20% of the total grape content.